-- Chapters include: - Important terms: names, places, events, dates - Maps illustrating locations of early colonization to recent historical events - Timelines: at the beginning of each chapter - Comprehension Checks: at the end of each lesson, including questions that evoke critical thinking skills - Chapter Checkups: at the end of each chapter - Special feature boxes include presidential homes and libraries, fascinating people, and interesting facts. - An introduction to each amendment to the Constitution - An introduction to economics in the United States - Geography Mastery including geographic terms, U.S. geographic study, five regions of preparation for Old World GeographyMy State Notebook for individual state coordinating maps the United States, her territories, and study (6 weeks)
+- Chapters include: - Important terms: names, places, events, dates - Maps illustrating locations of early colonization to recent historical events - Timelines: at the beginning of each chapter - Comprehension Checks: at the end of each lesson, including questions that evoke critical thinking skills - Chapter Checkups: at the end of each chapter - Special feature boxes include presidential homes and libraries, fascinating people, and interesting facts. - An introduction to each amendment to the Constitution - An introduction to economics in the United States - Geography Mastery including geographic terms, U.S. geographic study, five regions of onomics in study (6 weeks)